-One of INNOTERE's innovative developments is a ready-to-use 2-paste PMMA cement system with a significantly improved handling during surgery.
+One of INNOTERE's innovative developments is a ready-to-use 2-paste PMMA cement system with significantly improved handling properties.
 It is based on two paste components separately stored in a double-chamber syringe.
-By means of a static mixer, both components can be mixed directly at the operation side, which initiates the cement setting reaction.
+By means of a static mixer, both components can be mixed directly at the operation site, which initiates the cement setting reaction.
 The innovative material system features:

 a constant cement viscosity during application

 an unlimited application time, also allowing interruption of the surgical procedure